Benefits of L. Reuteri for Cholesterol

 Nonetheless, existing studies are promising.
 Importantly, L. Reuteri is a natural compound and one of the few probiotics designated GRAS (Generally Recognized as Safe) status by the FDA.
 It also has other health benefits (like supporting gut health, vitamin D levels, immune balance, and good digestion).

-Given its good safety profile and promising effects on supporting cholesterol balance, some physicians are now trialing L. Reuteri for their patients who are hyperabsorbers.
+Given its good safety profile and the promising possible benefits of L. Reuteri for maintaining normal cholesterol levels, physicians are now trialing L. Reuteri for their patients who are hyperabsorbers.
 This approach rests on clinical judgment and experience.

 Every fourth person has high cholesterol due to increased absorption in the gut as is classified as a hyperabsorber.

 The health of hyperabsorbers can worsen on typical cholesterol-lowering drugs like statins.
-The sterols test can help your doctor determine if you are a hyperabsorber, so you can get adequate diagnosis and treatment.
+Sterols testing can help your doctor determine if you are a hyperabsorber, so you can get adequate diagnosis and treatment such as L. Reuteri NCIMB 30242.

-Lactobacillus Reuteri may be a good option for hyperabsorbers since it may support cholesterol balance--possibly by helping lower cholesterol absorption--while aiding gut health.
+Can probiotics lower your cholesterol?
+Not all probiotics, but there is evidence that Lactobacillus Reuteri probiotics may help hyperabsorbers since it may support cholesterol balance,possibly by helping lower cholesterol absorption,while aiding gut health.

 Statements made on this website have not been evaluated by the U.S. Food and Drug Administration.
 Information provided by this website or this company is not a substitute for direct, individual medical treatment or advice.
 It is the responsibility of you and your healthcare providers to make all decisions regarding your health.
 Microbiome Plus recommends that you consult with your healthcare providers regarding the diagnosis and treatment of any disease or condition.
 Products sold on this website are not intended to diagnose, treat, cure, or prevent any disease.